|Home||Internet of Things||Aerospace||Apparel||Energy||Defense||Health Care||Logistics||Manufacturing||Retail|

 Scemtec, Smartrac Partner on RFID Document-Tracking System

 Scemtec Transponder Technology and Smartrac have announced that they have jointly developed RFID components designed for automatic document management, control of document stock and comprehensive document tracking.
 The combined solution includes scemtec's RFID readers and Smartrac's RFID transponders.
 Scemtec provides RFID read-write equipment and antennas for document identification, such as inventory management or the archiving of documents, and its solutions are used to capture all media data and prevent document theft, swapping or any other kind of mishandling.
 A scemtec system typically consists of the company's high-frequency (HF) Long-Range Reader (SIL-2125) or HF Midrange Reader (SIR-2720)—both of which support the EPC Class 1 HF and ISO 18000-3 Mode 3 standards—and scemtec's HF 3D antenna system (SAT-Tunnel-13MHz).
 According to the two companies, these components have the ability to detect labels independent of their orientation inside the tunnel.
-The Smartrac RFID transponders are based on EPC Class 1 HF standard (ISO 18000-3 Mode 3) and are designed for use with document stacks.
-Smartrac has designed block inlays utilizing NXP Semiconductors' ICode ILT-M RFID chip with a 96-bit tag identifier (TID), 240 bits of Electronic Product Code (EPC) memory and 512 bits of user memory for document identification when close stacking occurs, the two companies report.
-With their technologies combined, the firms note, scemtec's RFID hardware is capable of reading more than 500 Smartrac transponders simultaneously.
+Smartrac's new Block RFID transponder is based on the EPC Class 1 HF and ISO 18000-3 Mode 3 standards, and is designed for use with document stacks.
+The Block inlay utilizes NXP Semiconductors' ICode ILT-M RFID chip with a 96-bit tag identifier (TID), 240 bits of Electronic Product Code (EPC) memory and 512 bits of user memory for document identification when close stacking occurs, the two companies report.
+With their technologies combined, the firms note, scemtec's RFID hardware is capable of reading more than 500 Smartrac Block tags simultaneously.

 Login and post your comment!